Newtown High School of the Performing Arts

 Dance

-Dance Companies and Ensembles represent the School at major International, State, regional and local dance festivals, prestigious public performances and the school concerts.
+Dance Companies represent the School at major International, State, regional and local dance festivals, prestigious public performances and the school concerts.

-All Year 7 Dance audition, and are given a place in the Year 7 Performance Group and will be rehearsing on Wednesday afternoons from 3.30-5.30pm.
+All Year 7 Dance audition students are given a place in the Year 7 Performance Group and will be rehearsing on Wednesday afternoons from 3.30-5.30pm.
 This is the set rehearsal time for Year 7 dancers as we know you have many commitments outside of school.

 All Year 7 Dance auditioned students are invited to audition for a place in the Junior Classical Ballet Company and if successful rehearsals will be on a Tuesday afternoon 3.30-5.30pm.
 Not all dancers will be successful in gaining a place in the Junior Classical Ballet Company.